 Funds minority students from their sophomore year all the way through grad school, preparing them to participate in the global economy.

 The Fogarty International Center

 Provides funding to perform research and to train researchers in a variety of global health areas.
 Through these extensive programs, Fogarty and its partners throughout the National Institutes of Health (NIH) are working to build sustainable research capacity in low- and middle-income countries.

 Works to train the leaders of tomorrow in global health issues; places fellows in specific locations and partner institutions abroad.

 Funds a research project undertaken in Germany for professionals in economics (among other areas) who have at least the undergrad degree in hand and some work experience; includes a mandatory 4-month language course.

 For sophomores and juniors “for leadership, public service, and commitment to issues related to American Indian nations or to the environment.”

 Provides Scholars with learning opportunities with leaders from China and the world through high-level interactions at lectures, an internship program, a mentors network, and intensive deep-dive travel seminars.
-Informational videos can be found here.
+Informational videos for the Schwarzman Scholars can be found here.

 Critical Language Scholarship*